ReconfigureIO/UX/docs/source/benchmarking.rst

   package main

   import (
           "encoding/binary"
           "fmt"
           "log"
           "os"
           "strconv"
           "testing"

           "github.com/ReconfigureIO/sdaccel/xcl"
   )

           func main() {
-    // take the first command line argument and use as the data size for the benchmark input := os.Args[1]
+            input := os.Args[1]

-    // convert the string argument to an int nInputs, err := strconv.Atoi(input)
+            // Convert the string argument to an int nInputs, err := strconv.Atoi(input)
             if err != nil {
              // handle error
              fmt.Println(err)
              os.Exit(2)
             }

             // initialise a new state using our specified input size and warm up state := NewState(nInputs)
             defer state.Release()

             // run the benchmark
             log.Println()
             log.Println()
             log.Printf("Time taken to pass, process and collect an array of %v integers: \n", nInputs) log.Println()

             result := testing.Benchmark(state.Run)
             fmt.Println(result)
           }

           type State struct {
             // Everything that needs setting up - kernel, input buffer, output buffer, input var, result var. world      xcl.World
             program    *xcl.Program
             krnl       *xcl.Kernel
             inputBuff  *xcl.Memory
             outputBuff *xcl.Memory
             input      []uint32
             output     []uint32
           }

           func NewState(nInputs int) *State {
             w := xcl.NewWorld()          // variable for new World
             p := w.Import("kernel_test") // variable to import our kernel
             size := uint(nInputs) * 4    // number of bytes needed to hold the input and output data

             s := &State{
              world:      w,                                                      // allocate a new world for interacting with the FPGA
              program:    p,                                                      // Import the compiled code that will be loaded onto the FPGA (referred to here as a kernel)
              krnl:       p.GetKernel("reconfigure_io_sdaccel_builder_stub_0_1"), // Right now these two identifiers are hard coded as an output from the build process
              inputBuff:  w.Malloc(xcl.ReadOnly, size),                           // constructed an input buffer as a function of nInputs
              outputBuff: w.Malloc(xcl.ReadWrite, size),                          // In this example our output will be the same size as our input
              input:      make([]uint32, nInputs),                                // make a variable to store our input data
              output:     make([]uint32, nInputs),                                // make a variable to store our results data }

             // Seed the input array with incrementing values for i, _ := range s.input {
              s.input[i] = uint32(i)
             }

-    //To avoid measuring warmup cost of the first few calls (especially in sim) const warmup = 2
+            // To avoid measuring warmup cost of the first few calls (especially in sim) const warmup = 2
             for i := 0; i < warmup; i++ {
              s.feedFPGA()
             }

             return s
           }

           // This function will calculate the benchmark, it will run repeatedly until it achieves a reliable result func (s *State) Run(b *testing.B) {
             for i := 0; i < b.N; i++ {
              s.feedFPGA()
             }
           }

           // This function frees up buffers and released the World an program used to interact with the FPGA func (s *State) Release() {
             s.inputBuff.Free()
             s.outputBuff.Free()
             s.program.Release()
             s.world.Release()
           }

           // This function writes our sample data to memory, tells the FPGA where it is, and where to put the result and starts the FPGA runnings func (s *State) feedFPGA() {
             // write input to memory
             binary.Write(s.inputBuff.Writer(), binary.LittleEndian, &s.input)

             s.krnl.SetMemoryArg(0, s.inputBuff)    // Send the location of the input data as the first argument s.krnl.SetMemoryArg(1, s.outputBuff)   // Send the location the FPGA should put the result as the second argument s.krnl.SetArg(2, uint32(len(s.input))) // Send the length of the input array as the third argument, so the FPGA knows what to expect

             // start the FPGA running
             s.krnl.Run(1, 1, 1)

             // Read the results into our output variable binary.Read(s.outputBuff.Reader(), binary.LittleEndian, &s.output)

             log.Printf("Input: %v ", s.input)
             log.Printf("Output: %v ", s.output)
           }

 Getting started: FPGA-side benchmark
 ---------------------------------
 To add an FPGA-side benchmark to an existing example:

-1. Copy the template benchmark from [HERE] (or here: if you've forked our tutorial materials) and place it into your project's ``cmd`` directory.
+1. Copy the template benchmark from here: https://github.com/ReconfigureIO/tutorials/tree/master/template/cmd (or here: ``$GOPATH/src/github.com/<your-github-username>/tutorials`` if you've forked our tutorial materials) and place it into your project's ``cmd`` directory.
 Your project should now look like this:

 .. code-block:: shell